JasonPunyon/Rol/README.md

 ##Your data

-The Store is how you get at your data, but at what data are you getting?
 The way you tell Rol about the data you want to store is by defining an interface that has the shape that you want.
 Let's say we're building a silly question and answer website and we want to store our question data.
 Questions have an integer Id, a Title ("How do I X?"), and a Body with the detail of the question.
 We'd define this interface...

 ```c#
 public interface IQuestion